 WikiLeaks founder Assange granted bail

+MEP Gerard Batten says he attended the protest to “draw attention to the injustice of the European arrest warrant,” under which Assange is almost certain to be extradited.
 “Under the European arrest warrant, the court has almost no powers to prevent extradition,” Batten said.
 “The European arrest warrant came in early 2004 and under its provisions – provided the paperwork has been filled out correctly – there are very-very narrow grounds for actually refusing extradition.”

-“This is about protecting freedom of speech now and it is something that is going to be ongoing, even if Julian is freed and the appeal, which may or may not go through, takes place,” Robertson said.
+Andrew Robertson from the “Justice for Assange” campaign says he is pleased with the court’s decision to grant bail to Assange, but expects the case to turn into a marathon in the fight for freedom of speech.“This is about protecting freedom of speech now and it is something that is going to be ongoing, even if Julian is freed and the appeal, which may or may not go through, takes place,” Robertson said.
 “It is something that is not going to stop Wikileaks, it is still going to be targeted and the cables are still coming out.”

-“The next Wikileaks is supposed to be about the Bank of America, so we’ll hear a lot more about business news, regardless of Julia Assange’s predicament,” Rattansi said.
+Journalist Afshin Rattansi says it is important that Wikileaks carry on its work, and expects the organization to do so.“The next Wikileaks is supposed to be about the Bank of America, so we’ll hear a lot more about business news, regardless of Julia Assange’s predicament,” Rattansi said.